 The stratospheric ozone layer absorbs biologically harmful ultraviolet radiation from the sun before it can reach the Earth [1].
-Ozone is a greenhouse gas in both the stratosphere and troposphere, and it responds relatively quickly to atmospheric conditions [2, pp. 43-44].
-Any change in ozone, then, is of concern, and warrants investigation.
+Any change in stratospheric ozone, then, is of concern, and warrants investigation.

-Global total column abundances of ozone were 3% lower over the 1997-2001 period than they were in the pre-1980 period [3].
-Northern hemisphere mid-latitude (35°N-60°N) total column abundances were 3% lower than the pre-1980 period whereas Southern hemisphere mid-latitude total column abundances were 6% lower [3].
-Chlorine (Cl) and Nitrogen (N) chemistry play an important role in the destruction of ozone: radical Cl by its catalytic destruction of ozone and odd nitrogen (NOx) for both its catalytic destruction and its control of Cl.
-It is therefore important to measure nitrogen compounds to investigate any changes in NOx concentrations or in NOx to inactive nitrogen (NOy) partitioning.
+Northern hemisphere mid-latitude $(35^{\circ}N-60^{\circ}N)$ total columns of ozone are 3% lower than they were in the pre-1980 period [2].
+Chlorine (Cl) and Nitrogen (N) chemistry play an important role in the destruction of ozone: radical Cl by its catalytic destruction of ozone and odd nitrogen (NO_x) for both its catalytic destruction and its control of Cl.
+It is therefore important to measure nitrogen compounds to investigate any changes in NO_x concentrations or in NO_x to inactive nitrogen (NO_y) partitioning.

-The Middle Atmosphere Nitrogen TRend Assessment (MANTRA) is a series of highaltitude balloon campaigns that aims to investigate the changing chemical balance of the mid-latitude stratosphere, with a focus on the role of nitrogen compounds in the control of ozone.
-The mission is described in Strong et al. [4].
+The Middle Atmosphere Nitrogen TRend Assessment (MANTRA) is a high-altitude balloon campaign that aims to investigate the changing chemical balance of the midlatitude stratosphere, with a focus on the role of nitrogen compounds in the control of ozone.
+The mission is described in Strong et al. [3].
 There have been four flights to date: in 1998, 2000, 2002 and 2004, all of which were launched from Vanscoy, Saskatchewan (52°N, 107°W) in late August.
-The balloon flights are supported by an extensive ground-based measurement campaign.
+The balloon flights are supported by an extensive groundbased measurement campaign.
 If possible, the balloon instruments also participate in the ground-based campaign prior to the launch.
 The instrument that will be the focus of this thesis, a Fourier transform spectrometer (FTS), participated in both the MANTRA ground-based and balloon-based campaigns.

-There are four scientific objectives for the MANTRA mission: 1) To measure profiles of the relevant chemical species in the ozone budget, including O3, NO, NO2, HNO3, HCl, ClONO2, N2O5, N2O and CH4.
+There are four scientific objectives for the MANTRA campaign: 1) To measure profiles of the relevant chemical species in the ozone budget, including O_3 , NO, NO2, HNO3, HCl, ClONO2, N2O5, N2O and CH4.
 2) To determine historical trends of these quantities from balloon campaigns held at mid-latitudes over the past 20 years.
 3) To perform intercomparisons between instruments using different measurement techniques, including Fourier transform spectrometers, grating spectrometers, radiometers and sondes, measuring solar absorption, atmospheric emission, and in situ.
 4) To participate in the validation of satellite data.

-The MANTRA mission investigates the role of nitrogen for mid-latitude ozone by focusing solely on mid-latitude atmospheric chemistry.
-This is achieved by flying high-altitude balloons in late August.
+The MANTRA campaign investigates the role of nitrogen for mid-latitude ozone by focusing solely on mid-latitude atmospheric chemistry.
+This is achieved by flying highaltitude balloons in late August.
 This timing has three significant advantages.
 First, late August is temporally removed from the breakdown of the polar vortex, which decreases the possibility of contaminating mid-latitude ozone with the ozone-poor air in the vortex in early spring.
 Second, in late August at mid-latitudes, there is an atmospheric phenomenon called "turnaround," at which time the stratospheric winds reverse direction from easterly to westerly.
 During the summer months, the stratosphere is calm.
-At this time, atmospheric dynamics and transport are of minimal importance, and so the chemical composition of the atmosphere is primarily controlled by photochemical effects [5].
+At this time, atmospheric dynamics and transport are of minimal importance, and so the chemical composition of the atmosphere is primarily controlled by photochemical effects [4].
 The late-summer turnaround event marks the end of this period and thus the maximum accumulation of photochemically-controlled events.
 Third, low stratospheric wind speeds allow for easy launch and recovery of high-altitude balloon payloads, and allow for longer float times within the telemetry range of the ground station.
 It is therefore important to be able to predict turnaround in advance of a field campaign for logistic and scientific reasons.
 The climatology and predictability of turnaround will be discussed in detail in Chapter 2.